T.L. Morrisey

 The cut-ups remind us of a serious ambition in poetry, in sound poetry, in visual poetry, and in printed poetry.
 In my writing since the cut-ups—writing concerned with redemption and witness—the context has always been living in an existential world in which insight and affirmation of life has been hard-won.
 The cut-ups affirm life, they show meaning and creativity in randomness and coincidence.

-A final note: you can't escape the jester archetype in all of this.
-The idea of new, intelligible poems coming from the cut-up remains of someone else's poems suggests a supreme act of jesting.
+A final note: you can't escape the trickster archetype in all of this.
+The idea of new, intelligible poems coming from the cut-up remains of someone else's poems suggests a supreme act of disrupting our usual way of thinking about life.
 Are our poems so slight, or so dense, that a new and possibly significant text can be found after its cut-up pieces are randomly assembled?
-Is the cut-up up technique also some kind of jest or put-on?
-Of course, the jest is a part of the process...
+Is the cut-up up technique also some kind of manifestation of the trickster?
+Of course, it’s all a part of the same process...